alexandreneves/react-flyout/README.md

 ## USAGE

-Import/Extend the FlyoutWrapper to access the open/close methods. **I recommend extending it by creating your own Flyout component** unless all of your Flyouts and respective triggers are contained in the same components in which case importing the FlyoutWrapper and calling the available methods when needed will suffice.
-If you happen to need to render a Flyout and its respective trigger from different components you'll be better served creating your own Flyout component and extending it with the FlyoutWrapper.
-In this component you'll then listen to the dispached events to open or close the Flyout.
+Create your own Flyout component in your project and extend it with the FlyoutWrapper to access the open/close methods.
+In this component you'll use your projects event system to listen to the open/close events.

 ```javascript
 import FlyoutWrapper from '';